Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

 Examples
 ----------
-In addition to the worked examples in this chapter here are a few other papers that show the wide variety of projects using data from web pages or APIs.\footnote{ If you have examples from your own research using the methods we describe in this chapter.
-Please submit a link to the paper (and/or code) here: todo: add website link }
+In addition to the worked examples in this chapter here are a few other papers that show the wide variety of projects using data from web pages or APIs.^[If you have examples from your own research using the methods we describe in this chapter.
+Please submit a link to the paper (and/or code) here: todo: add website link]

 Kim et al (https://wwwncbi.nlm.nih.gov/pubmed/26920122) use social media data about e-cigarettes from Twitter for public health research.
 Goebel and Munzert (https://journals.s.agepub.com/doi/full/10.1177/0894439317703579) used the online encyclopedia Wikipedia, to study how politicians enhance and change their appearance overtime.
 They trace changes to biographies coming from the parliament using data that cover the entire edit histories for biographies on all German members of parliament for the three last legislative periods.
 The authors have workshop material and code on GitHub how they performed the webscraping and API use for this project https://github.com/simonmunzert/political-wikipedia-workshop